 - Have available names and address of doctors, name and address of nearest relative not living in area.

-- The shelter will accommodate service and comfort animals.
+- The shelter will accommodate service animals.

 - As a pet-friendly shelter, there are limited accommodations for household pets (cats and dogs, no exotic animals).